chinapedia/wikipedia.abstract.en/Page/Megabyte.md

 Examples of use

-3,5"-Diskette.jpgs can store 1,474,560 bytes of data.
+s can store 1,474,560 bytes of data.
 MB in this context means 1,000×1,024 bytes.]]
 Depending on compression methods and file format, a megabyte of data can roughly be:

 -   a 1 megapixel bitmap image with 256 colors (8 bits/pixel color depth) stored without any compression.
 -   a 4 megapixel JPEG image with normal compression.